 As this is a complex area, and cannot be fully covered in a brief document, further information should be sought from RevenueSA if you suspect Grouping Provisions may affect you.

 The full annual deduction entitlement of $600 000 is only available to employers (or group of employers) who do not pay wages in another state or territory.

 If wages are paid elsewhere in Australia the deduction entitlement is calculated using wage estimates for a full financial year and applying the formula below:

 Total Australian Wages

-Where the worker does not reside in Australia, tax is to be paid to the jurisdiction where the registered Australian Business Number (ABN) address of the employer is located.
+Where the worker does not reside in Australia, tax is to be paid to the state or territory where the registered Australian Business Number (ABN) address of the employer is located.